 9:05 – 10:05 am PT

 This fireside chat will unpack the evolving nature of US trade policy, focusing on the increasing influence of geoeconomic strategy and company-specific decision-making.
-We will explore how trade policy is shaped and implemented across different administrations, examining the roles of key institutions such as the White House, USTR, Commerce Department, and National Security Council.
-The conversation will also touch on the implications of recent Supreme Court developments and the growing importance of risk monetization in trade strategy as well as the US-China trade relations, including export controls, license applications, and sleeper issues like ICTS rules, offering insights into what may lie ahead for businesses operating in this complex environment.
+We will delve into the state of US-China relations, including the business takeaways from the recent Trump/Xi summit and the US/China trade deal, future directions in trade and investment relations, and US trade policy more generally.
+The conversation will also touch on the implications of recent Supreme Court developments and the growing importance of risk monetization in trade strategy, offering insights into what may lie ahead for businesses operating in this complex environment.

-Legal and business impacts of the tariff wars – M&A, commercial, tax and enforcement considerations and how to use tariff disruption to build the future
+Legal and business impacts of the tariff wars – How tariffs are shaping not only trade flows but broader business strategy and planning & how to use tariff disruption to build the future

 10:10 – 11:10 am PT

-SPEAKERS: John McKenzie (Moderator), Christine Streatfeild, Chandri Navarro, Jennifer Revis, Frank Pan, Adriana Ibarra-Fernandez, Tamara Levin
+SPEAKERS: John McKenzie (Moderator), Christine Streatfeild, Chandri Navarro, Jennifer Revis, Lance Martin, Adriana Ibarra-Fernandez

 This session will explore the multifaceted legal and business implications of ongoing tariff wars, with a focus on how companies can transform disruption into long-term advantage.
 From M&A strategy and commercial structuring to tax planning and enforcement risk, we’ll examine how tariffs are reshaping decision-making across industries.
 The discussion will also highlight practical approaches to navigating uncertainty, leveraging trade friction to drive innovation, and building resilient global operations in a volatile policy environment.